-In our Major Gift Coaching program for 2019, I’m including two live webinar trainings for board members – focusing on major gifts strategy and high level skills training.
+In our Major Gifts Intensive, I’m including two live webinar trainings for board members – focusing on major gifts strategy and high level skills training.

 If you are ready to expand major gifts at your organization, click the button on this page, and we’ll chat and see if it’s right for you and your nonprofit.